thewheat/covidbn-resources/Readme.md

    - Children under 18 years old who have not received or completed their vaccinations are allowed to enter premises without the need for ART testing, provided that they are accompanied by a fully vaccinated adult.
 2. For mass and private gatherings, the venue capacity is limited to 75% of premise capacity or not more than 300 persons (whichever is the lesser number).
    - Buffet service during functions and at restaurants is not permitted, except for dome serving, although distribution of take-home packaged meals are encouraged.
+   - Members of the public who organise events in private homes are advised to limit the total attendance to 30 people only by doing ART tests before attending the events.
+In addition, health guidelines such as wearing a face mask, physical distancing, use of hand sanitizer and so on must always be complied. ([Source: MoH Press Release 4th March 2022](https://www.moh.gov.bn/Lists/Latest%20news/NewDispForm.aspx?ID=1175))
+   - For events organised in halls, the limit of 300 people is still maintained in compliance with existing health guidelines, including the use of QR codes.
+However, the event organizer must also ensure that each attendee undergoes an ART test before attending the event.

 3. For mosques, suraus and prayer halls: The Ministry of Religious Affairs will provide further details on the updated guidelines for this matter in due course.
 4. For government offices,
    - Open at 75% of office capacity for offices and Government service counters while maintaining their respective Business Continuity Plans (BCP).
 The capacity limits includes its personnel and general public;